 The Planning and Development Act enables towns to establish planning programs to meet local needs (24 VSA Chapter 117).
 If a municipality chooses to conduct a planning program, it must follow the statutory requirements in the Act.
 Section 4302 of the Act sets forth an intent to establish a planning process that will further specific goals.
-All thirty member towns in the region have planning programs and planning commissions appointed by the Selectboard.
-Most towns have plans in existence which address most or all of the goals in the Act.
-Although the planning goals set forth in the Act may not be relevant locally, the Regional Commission believes that all towns should carefully evaluate each of the goals in the Act prior to determining whether or not the goal is appropriate.
+All thirty member towns in the Region have planning programs and planning commissions appointed by the selectboard.
+Most towns have plans in existence that address most or all of the goals in the Act.
+Although the planning goals set forth in the Act may not be relevant locally, TRORC believes that all towns should carefully evaluate each of the goals in the Act prior to determining whether or not the goal is appropriate.

 Regulatory and non-regulatory implementation tools can be used by municipalities to achieve planning goals.
-Regulatory approaches include such actions as adopting zoning bylaws, subdivision regulations, impact fees, curb cut permits, health ordinances, noise ordinances and junkyard ordinances.
+Regulatory approaches include such actions as adopting zoning bylaws, subdivision regulations, impact fees, curb cut permits, health ordinances, noise ordinances, and junkyard ordinances.
 Non-regulatory approaches can include public facility projects, purchase of development rights to conserve land, or adopting a capital budget to direct local funding and plan ahead for public improvements.
 Some of these tools are described below.

-- Bylaws Implementation of the goals expressed as part of the municipal plan can be accomplished through a variety of ways, including bylaws adopted by the towns.
-Vermont law enables several kinds of bylaws, including zoning, site plan, subdivision regulations, unified development, official map, impact fees, phasing, transfer of development rights, and special or freestanding bylaws (24 VSA Subchapter 7).
+• Bylaws: Implementation of the goals expressed as part of the municipal plan can be accomplished through a variety of ways, including bylaws adopted by the towns.
+Vermont law enables several kinds of bylaws, including bylaws for zoning, site plans, subdivision regulations, unified development, official maps, impact fees, phasing, transfer of development rights, and special or freestanding bylaws (24 VSA Subchapter 7).
 However, prior to having any land use bylaw, the municipality must have a municipal plan.
 Also, any bylaw in effect must have the purpose of implementing the Plan and must be in accord with the policies of the Plan (24 VSA Chapter 117 §4401).
-Since municipal plans are updated every five years, municipalities are required to update their bylaws in a timely manner to reflect those changes. - Capital Budgeting and Programming Capital budgeting and programming is also a means of directing local public investments over a five year period to implement community needs as expressed in the Plan.
-The capital budget and program establishes an order of priority for major capital expenditures and sets forth a means of financing the investments.
-By having a capital budget and program, municipalities can: - a. encourage growth and development at a pace which is consistent with its ability to provide services; and - b. direct change or improvements to public infrastructure and utilities in accordance with the goals and policies set forth in the municipal plan. - Impact Fees -Vermont enacted impact fee legislation to enable towns to require the beneficiaries of new development to pay their proportionate share of the costs for capital projects incidental to the impact of the development (24 VSA Chapter 131).
-The impact fee would require payment by the developer to the town a sum of money to cover the costs of the capital project attributable to the expenses. - While a few towns in Vermont have established impact fees, no community in the region has advanced its local planning and has the development activity to enable it to clearly establish the cost of facilities and the relative impact development places on public services.
-Nevertheless, the Regional Commission believes that the larger towns in the region will soon begin to evaluate their options for impact fees, particularly when the rate of development in these towns begin to exceed average levels.
+Since municipal plans are updated every five years, municipalities are required to update their bylaws in a timely manner to reflect those changes.

+- Capital Budgeting and Programming:

+Capital budgeting and programming is

+also a means of directing local public

+investments over a five year period to

+implement community needs as expressed

+in the Plan.
+The capital budget and program

+establishes an order of priority for major

+capital expenditures and sets forth a means of

+financing the investments.
+By having a capital

+budget and program, municipalities can:

+- encourage growth and development at a pace that is consistent with its ability to provide services; and

+- b. direct change or improvements to public infrastructure and utilities in accordance with the goals and policies set forth in the municipal plan.

+- Impact Fees: Vermont enacted impact fee legislation to enable towns to require the beneficiaries of new development to pay their proportionate share of the costs for capital projects incidental to the impact of the development (24 VSA Chapter 131).
+The impact fee would require payment by the developer to the town to cover the costs of the capital project attributable to the expenses.

+While a few towns in Vermont have established impact fees, no community in the Region has advanced its local planning and has the development activity to enable it to clearly establish the cost of facilities and the relative impact development has on public services.
+Nevertheless, TRORC believes that the larger towns in the Region will soon begin to evaluate their options for impact fees, particularly when the rate of development in these towns begins to exceed average levels.
+While optional, the existence of local planning bylaws enables municipalities to regulate land use within their borders.